WINDY-WINDWARD/LogSeq_notes/pages/RL AI.md

 	  flag indicating whether the episode is over.
 The agent can then use this information to update its internal state and make a decision about its next action.
+- # Normalize Data
+	- Normalizing data means scaling the data so that it has a mean of zero and a standard deviation of one.
+This process is often used to standardize the range and distribution of the data, which can make it easier to compare and analyze.

+	  There are several ways to normalize data, depending on the type and distribution of the data.
+Some common methods include:
+	- **Min-max normalization:** This method scales the data to a fixed range, usually between 0 and 1.
+To normalize the data, you subtract the minimum value from each data point and divide the result by the range (i.e., the difference between the minimum and maximum values).
+	- **Z-score normalization:** This method scales the data based on the mean and standard deviation of the data.
+To normalize the data, you subtract the mean from each data point and divide the result by the standard deviation.
+	- **Decimal scaling:**  This method scales the data by multiplying it by a power of 10 and rounding to the nearest integer.
+This can be useful for data with a wide range of values, such as financial data.
+	- Normalizing the data can be useful in machine learning and data analysis because it can help to remove the effects of scale and bias from the data.
+It can also help to stabilize the learning algorithms and improve the performance of the model.